-Financial instruments that impact the Company's net earnings or other comprehensive income due to currency fluctuations include: cash, accounts receivable and accounts payable all denominated in United States dollars and Argentinean pesos.
-A 10% change in US dollar and the Argentinean peso exchange rates relative to Canadian dollar would have insignificant impact on the Company's net and comprehensive loss:
+Financial instruments that impact the Company's net earnings or other comprehensive income due to currency fluctuations include: cash, and accounts payable all denominated in United States dollars and Argentinean pesos.
+A 10% change in US dollar and the Argentinean peso exchange rates relative to Canadian dollar would have insignificant impact on the Company's net loss:

-• A 10% change in the US dollar exchange rate relative to the Canadian dollar would change the Company's net loss by approximately \$100.
+- A 10% change in the US dollar exchange rate relative to the Canadian dollar would change the Company's net loss by approximately \$150. - A 10% change in the Argentinean peso exchange rate relative to the Canadian dollar would change the Company's net loss by approximately \$53,000.

-Notes to the Condensed Consolidated Interim Financial Statements For the three months ended March 31, 2021 and 2020 (Unaudited - Expressed in Canadian Dollars Unless Otherwise Noted)
+Notes to the Condensed Consolidated Interim Financial Statements For the three months ended March 31, 2022 and 2021 (Unaudited - Expressed in Canadian Dollars Unless Otherwise Noted)

-11. FINANCIAL INSTRUMENTS AND CAPITAL MANAGEMENT (continued)
+12. FINANCIAL INSTRUMENTS AND CAPITAL MANAGEMENT (continued)